 - Employers should consider customer relationship management software if they have a mobile sales team or need to update customer data regularly.

 It is safer for homeworkers to save their work directly onto the employer's system, rather than their own equipment.
-This reduces the risk of a data security breach and limits the employer's exposure to the provisions of the Data Protection Act.
+This reduces the risk of a data security breach and limits the employer's exposure to the provisions of the General Data Protection Regulations.

 You can create a secure virtual private network (VPN)